BorpoTingis/4pong/README.md

-Jerry and Merritt's Final Project
+A 4 player pong game writen in Elm by Jerry and Merritt.